 Keep in mind that the half-life of the active components in elderberry treatments is only a couple of hours total, so frequent dosing is required.
 As a result, one dose per day will not be effective at either prevention or treatment.
 (Frank, et. al., 2007).

 PLEASE NOTE: This information is provided as a courtesy by our research team.
 We are unable to offer support or troubleshooting for formulation.
-For more guidance with product formulation, we recommend our Certificate in Herbal Product Development program for professionals and aspiring professionals or our Events Calendar for personal enrichment workshops and events.
+For more information on herbal medicine, we recommend our Diploma in Dietary Supplement Science program.
+Be sure to also check our Events Calendar for personal enrichment workshops and events.

 Centers for Disease Control (CDC.
 (1984).
 Poisoning from elderberry juice–California.
 MMWR.
 Morbidity and mortality weekly report, 33(13), 173.